Projects

 A subset of Drury’s solo work, the Earth Series is an ongoing series of improvisational, ritual performances that have taken place in desert, mountain, prairie, and other outdoor settings in the western US.
 25 were performed in eight States between 1989 and 1995 and six more were performed in 2019.
 Additional Earth Series events, involving more musicians, were being planned for 2020 before the pandemic necessitated a change of plan.

-VIDEO with WARREN SMITH
+WARREN SMITH

 Drury/Smith 1: https://vimeo.com/663234956